-If you prefer to travel overland, you can take a train from London to Malaga via Barcelona (the approximate journey time is 32 hours).
+By train from the UK: you can take a train from London to Malaga via Barcelona (the approximate journey time is 32 hours).
 See Seat 61 for details.

 Spain is one of the cheapest places in the world to hire a car - see our car rental recommendations.